fredkheisa/perfect_pitch/README.md

 Once logged in, a user can comment on any pitch.
 A user can also add a pitch in one of the categories provided.
-The user can also customise their profile with a profile photo and a bio
+The user can also customise their profile with a profile photo and a bio The user can also view another user's profile

 ### Tech used :computer:
 1. HTML and CSS